FFFF-0000h/Tech-Scrolls/README.md

 - **sandbox**: a testing environment that isolates untested code changes and outright experimentation from the production environment or repository, in the context of software development including Web development and revision control.

+- **scope**: a collection of variables(usually in a function) as well as the rules for how those variables are accessed by name.
+Only code inside that function can access that function’s  scoped  variables.

 - **SDLC (Software Development Life Cycle)**: Software Development Life Cycle (SDLC) is a process used by the software industry to design, develop and test high quality softwares.
 The SDLC aims to produce a high-quality software that meets or exceeds customer expectations, reaches completion within times and cost estimates.
 It is also referred to as the application development life-cycle.

 - **server**: a computer that provides data to other computers.